PoisotLab/ms_mangal_synthesis/reviews.md

 > We do not think that discussing *all* biodiversity databases are within the
 > scope of this manuscript.
 Indeed, the abundant technical documentation for the
-> mangal database/data format shows how these initiatives are currently already
+> Mangal database/data format shows how these initiatives are currently already
 > integrated through our extensive specification of taxonomic identifiers.

 ### Minor comments: